 Best Spinning Reels for Steelhead: Steelhead is a very tricky fish and the right gear can make the difference between success and failure.
 So we have hands-on reviewed some of the top reels on the market to find you the Best Spinning Reel for Steelhead.

-If you are in a hurry: Penn Spinfisher VI is the Best Spinning Reel for Steelhead as per our reviews.
+If you are in a hurry: Penn Spinfisher VI is the Best Steelhead Spinning Reel.

 - IPX5 sealed body and spool design